 Lookout

-Expert trails guide Denodo users through all the relevant materials related to a specific topic, including official doc, KB articles, training, Professional Services offering, and more.
+Expert trails guide Denodo users through all the relevant materials related to a specific topic, including official docs, KB articles, training, Professional Services offerings, and more.
 The main goal is to give users a single place with references to all the information that they need to become a Denodo expert on any specific topic.

 In this Expert Trail, you will gain a knowledge of caching with respect to how to model your cache with the necessary best practices in mind, the different purposes of cache and advanced configurations of caching.